Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

-Before starting with the alignment of the tilt series a binning step will be carried out in order to reduce the image size, increasing the contrast (SNR) and reducing the computational burden for alinging.
-The protocol `imod - preprocess tilt series` allows to perform different preprocessing operation on the tilt series, as binning or adjusting the gray values.
+Before starting with the alignment of the tilt series a binning step will be carried out in order to reduce the image size, increasing the contrast (SNR) and reducing the computational burden.
+The protocol `imod - preprocess tilt series` allows to perform different preprocessing operations on the tilt series, as binning or adjusting the gray values.
 In this case the size of the tilt series will be reduced in a factor 10.

 - **Tilt series**: The output of the X-ray eraser
 - **Binning**: 10